 E. Oregano – Origanum vulgare ‘Hot & Spicy’ has fuzzy leaves and a bit of a kick on rounded green tresses that will spill over the pot as they grow.

 G. Thai Basil – Ocimum basilicum has pointed green leaves and purple new growth.
 The flavor has more anise, or licorice, than sweet basil.
 It is an attractive herb as well as being delicious with coconut milk and red curry.
 Like mint, it is basil in general that mosquitoes dislike.
-I chose Thai basil for its appearance and flavor.
+I chose Thai basil in particular for its appearance and flavor, but any basil will deter pesky mosquitoes.

 H. Lemon Thyme – Thymus citriodorus is a pretty yellow and green variegated evergreen thyme that smells and tastes like lemon.
 The pops of yellow compliment the marigolds and add an extra bit of brightness to the planter.
 Lemon thyme is said to be more effective at repelling mosquitoes than other thyme varieties.

 What About Citronella Scented Geraniums?